davidwyly/rxn/README.md

 from a route handler for instant interactive docs.

 **PSR-native end-to-end.** PSR-7 ingress (default), PSR-15
-middleware (the contract for all nine shipped middlewares), PSR-11 container, PSR-3 logger, PSR-14 events — every framework interface satisfies the relevant PSR.
+middleware (the contract for all eight shipped middlewares), PSR-11 container, PSR-3 logger, PSR-14 events — every framework interface satisfies the relevant PSR.
 Any third-party CORS / OAuth / OpenTelemetry / JWT / rate-limit middleware drops into